Syntomification and crystalline local systems: Preliminaries

 It then suffices to verify the top horizontal map is an equivalence.
 For a quasiregular semiperfectoid $\W(k)\llbracket u_0\rrbracket$-algebra $\mathrm{S}^{(n)}$, we have by Theorem 1.2(6) and (3) in \cite{PrismaticDelta} that

 as $p$-complete filtered rings.
-Fortunately, it turns out that $\Prism^{(1)}_{\mathrm{S}^{(n)}/\W(k)\llbracket u_0,\ldots,u_{m-1}\rrbracket}$ is actually still discrete, so the claim follows from Lemma \ref{lem:relqrsp_nygstack} and the Rees equivalence.
-This follows by a cotangent complex computation, which is made easy by Remark 4.21 in \cite{BMS2} (so we just check the map is quasisyntomic). \end{proof}
+Fortunately, it turns out that $\Prism^{(1)}_{\mathrm{S}^{(n)}/\W(k)\llbracket u_0,\ldots,u_{m}\rrbracket}$ is actually still discrete, so the claim follows from Lemma \ref{lem:relqrsp_nygstack} and the Rees equivalence.
+This follows by a cotangent complex computation.
+Via the transitivity triangle we get